MatheusGodoi/Brinde-Bot-Architecture/README.md

 These are:
 - `loadCog`: Activates a single cog on the cogFile (if its deactivated) and reloads;
 - `unloadCog`: Deactivates a single cog on the cogFile (if its activated) and reloads;
-- `reloadAll`: Reads the entire cogFile, loads/reloads all active cogs and unloads all deactives cogs; Can be set to run `git pull` before reloading by passing any argument with the command, ignores by default;
+- `reloadAll`: Reads the entire cogFile, loads/reloads all active cogs and unloads all deactives cogs; Can be set to run `git pull` before reloading by passing a 't' as argument with the command, ignores by default;

 # Updating

 If you clone this bot into a git repository, and use one to add cogs/maintain the bot, you can use the [AdminCog](/cogs/admin.py) to pull changes directly from there, and reload.<br>
-Doing so is easy: Just create a new git repository, place this architecture there, and everytime something is added, you can run `.rebuild t` on the discord text channel<br>
+Doing so is easy: Just create a new git repository, place this architecture there, and everytime something is merged, you can run `.reload t` on the discord text channel<br>
 to force the bot into doing `git pull` and loading all cogs on the cogFile.txt.<br>

 # Adding new Cogs